Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Introduction

 The following result due to Hasegawa classifies all the hyperelliptic Atkin-Lehner quotients $X_0(N)^*$.

-\begin{theorem}~\cite[Theorem~B]{Hasegawa97} There are $64$ values of $N$ for which $X_0(N)^*$ is hyperelliptic.
-Of these, there are only $7$ values of $N$ for which $X_0(N)^*$ is hyperelliptic with genus $g \ge 3$, namely $N = 136$, $171$, $207$, $252$, $315$ ($g = 3$), $176$ ($g = 4$), and $279$ ($g = 5$). \end{theorem}
+\begin{theorem}[{\cite[Theorem~B]{Hasegawa97}}] There are $64$ values of $N$ for which $X_0(N)^*$ is hyperelliptic.
+Of these, there are only $7$ values of $N$ for which $X_0(N)^*$ is hyperelliptic with genus $g \geq 3$, namely $N = 136$, $171$, $207$, $252$, $315$ ($g = 3$), $176$ ($g = 4$), and $279$ ($g = 5$). \end{theorem}

-Among the $57$ levels $N$ for which $X_0(N)^*$ has genus $2$, there are $39$ square-free levels and $18$ non-squarefree levels.\footnote{There seems to be a typo in~\cite{BGX21} regarding their number; they say that there are $36$ square-free levels.} The paper~\cite{BGX21} computes for a subset of these square-free levels the set of rational points on $X_0(N)^*$ using elliptic curve Chabauty.
+Among the $57$ levels $N$ for which $X_0(N)^*$ has genus $2$, there are $39$ square-free levels\footnote[2]{There seems to be a typo in~\cite{BGX21} regarding their number.
+They say that there are $36$ square-free levels.
+They miss the levels $166, 255, 330$.} and $18$ non-squarefree levels.
+The authors in~\cite{BGX21} compute for a subset of these square-free levels the set of rational points on $X_0(N)^*$ using elliptic curve Chabauty.
 They also compute the $\Q$-curves corresponding to each non-cuspidal point in the set.
-The levels $N = 67$, $73$, $103$, $107$, $161$, $167$, $191$ were tackled using quadratic Chabauty in~\cite{BBBLMTV21} and~\cite{BDMTV21}.
-We treat the remaining square-free levels
+The prime levels $N = 67$, $73$, $103$, $107$, $161$, $167$, $191$ were approached using quadratic Chabauty in~\cite{BBBLMTV21} and~\cite{BDMTV21}.
+We compute $X_0(N)^*(\Q)$ for the remaining square-free levels